 UNCG offers 79 undergraduate programs in more than 100 areas of study, 65 masters programs and 30 doctoral programs.
 Student/faculty ratio is approximately 18:1.
 Fifty-five percent of full-time faculty are tenured and 81 percent hold a doctorate or terminal degree in their field.

 Two semesters, August to May, and two summer sessions.

-UNCG's picturesque campus includes more than 30 academic buildings and 24 residence halls on 210 acres.
-Opportunities for students include approximately 200 student organizations, 18 intercollegiate athletic teams, intramurals, club sports, recreation center, campus golf course, student newspaper, student literary magazine, student radio station, music and choral groups, drama and dance performance groups, concert and lecture series, film series, internships, outing club, fraternities and sororities, community service and field campus for fishing, swimming, and canoeing.
+UNCG's picturesque campus includes more than 30 academic buildings and 30 residence buildings on more than 200 acres.
+Opportunities for students include more than 200 student organizations, 17 intercollegiate athletic teams, intramurals, club sports, recreation center, campus golf course, student newspaper, student literary magazine, student radio station, music and choral groups, drama and dance performance groups, concert and lecture series, film series, internships, Outdoor Adventures program, fraternities and sororities and community service.

 For full-time students living on campus, 2014-15 basic costs (including tuition, fees and room and board) total approximately $14,908 for in-state students and $29,770 for out-of-state students.

 UNCG Housing and Residence Life offers an array of on-campus living options for students, including: